 “The goal of this training module is to get everyone on the same page with regards to dicamba practices,” says Larry Steckel, UT Extension weed specialist and training coordinator.
 “Therefore, everyone who will be in the sprayer seat applying dicamba in 2019 will have to be trained.”

-The one-hour Dicamba Stewardship Training will be held in-person at regional grain conferences, the Cotton Focus meeting, and at UT Extension county meetings held across the state.
-These training sessions will begin in January.
+The one-hour dicamba stewardship training will be held in-person at regional grain conferences and at UT Extension county meetings held across the state.
+These trainings will begin January 22.

 The cost of the training is $25.

-Go online to the UT Institute of Agriculture’s Dicamba Training Information website (https://ag.tennessee.edu/Pages/Dicamba-Training-Information.aspx) for updates on in-person training dates as well as the link to the online training when it is available.
+Go online to the UT Institute of Agriculture’s Dicamba Training Information website (https://ag.tennessee.edu/Pages/Dicamba-Training-Information.aspx) for updates on in-person training dates as well as the link to the online training when it becomes available.
 You can also contact your local county Extension office for upcoming meeting details or visit UTCrops.com (http://www.utcrops.com).

-The training will cover best management practices for XtendiMax, Engenia and FeXapan as well as changes to the 2018 federal and state label for these formulations.
+The training will cover best management practices for XtendiMax, Engenia and FeXapan as well as changes to the 2019 federal and state label for these formulations.
 Changes to these labels include new spray application hours, limits on the number of over-the-top applications per season, new tankmix pH directions, and enhanced buffer zones for counties with potential threatened or endangered species.

 Because XtendiMax, Engenia and FeXapan are registered as restricted-use pesticides, producers must have private applicator certification in addition to dicamba certification to use these products.

-- 18 – East Tennessee Grain Conference – First Baptist Church, Lenoir City, Tenn.
+- January 24 – East Tennessee Grain Conference – First Baptist Church, Lenoir City

-- 30 – Middle Tennessee Grain Conference – Coffee County Fairgrounds, Manchester, Tenn.
+- February 5 – Middle Tennessee Grain Conference – Coffee County Fairgrounds, Manchester

-- 1 – West Tennessee Grain Conference – Dyer County Fairgrounds, Dyersburg, Tenn.
+- February 7 – West Tennessee Grain Conference – Dyer County Fairgrounds, Dyersburg